IvanBespalov64/gaussian_processes/README.md

-Здесь будут попытки написать свою Mean function для GPy
+Bayessian optimization with GP and Mean function